Table of Contents

 4. El Cajon aka El Capitan Mountain aka El Cap

 El Cajon Mountain, known locally as “El Capitan,” or sometimes just “El Cap,” is one of those hikes that makes you feel like you’ve made it as a hiker.
-One of the hardest hikes in San Diego County, summiting El Cajon via the rugged, steep, and exposed trail, is proof that you are hardcore.
-Locals use this as a training hike for Mt.
+Even if it’s among the smaller southern California mountains, it hosts some of the hardest hiking you’ll find in San Diego County.
+Summiting it via the rugged, steep, and exposed trail is an essential part of the infamous San Diego Six-Pack of Peaks hiking challenge.
+Locals also use this as a training hike for Mt.
 Whitney and other Sierra peaks and a good friend trained for a Pacific Crest Trail thru-hike on this mountain.

-El Cajon Peak has a prominence of 1,955 feet — meaning you can see it against the skyline for a long distance and there’s no easy way up.
-Part of the Cuyamaca Mountains, El Cap is a high peak in eastern San Diego with a wilderness-like feel and granite boulders that remind some people of Yosemite (hence the nickname).
+El Cajon Peak has a prominence of 1,955 feet—meaning you can see it against the skyline for a long distance and there’s no easy way up.
+Part of the Cuyamaca Mountains, El Cap is a high peak in eastern San Diego with a wilderness-like feel and granite boulders that remind some people of the hikes in Yosemite National Park (hence the nickname).

 I’d advise carrying at least 3 liters of water and tackling this hike in the winter only.
 It’s so exposed that I’ve been hot hiking downhill at 10 am in January.
 The hike gets so hot that the San Diego County Parks department closes it down completely in August.